Global hacking network declares Internet war on Syria

 More than 40,000 people have been killed since the uprising began in March 2011, according to opposition groups.

-Human rights organizations, including Amnesty International, said the Internet cut could signal that Assad is seeking to hide the truth of what is happening in the country from the outside world.
+Human rights organisations, including Amnesty International, said the Internet cut could signal that Assad is seeking to hide the truth of what is happening in the country from the outside world.

 Syrian authorities have severely restricted non-state media from working in the country.